withastro/roadmap/proposals/0047-rerouting.md

 # Alternatives

 I considered a static approach like SvelteKit and Next.js.
 While this approach would allow to achieve `functionPerRoute` support, we risk to litter the configuration with many entries.
 Plus, a static approach doesn't allow enough flexibility.

+Another alternative that was evaluated was to make the feature available only from the middleware, although this would force users to use a tool - the middleware - that might not be needed for certain cases.

 # Adoption strategy